 CAUTION: This procedure may cause alarms at the monitoring device.
-Take appropriate action to avoid this, such as entering the calibration mode at the monitoring device or disabling external alarms.
+Take appropriate action to avoid this, such as entering the calibration mode at the monitoring device.

-- 1. Verify that the monitoring device is reading 0 for the combustible, CO, and H2S channels and 20.9 for the oxygen channel. - If the reading is not 0 on the combustible, CO, or H2S channels or 20.9 on the oxygen channel, set the zero reading as described in "Start Up" on page 13, then continue this procedure. - 2.
-Assemble the calibration kit as described in "Assembling the Calibration Kit" on page 19.
+- 1. Verify that the monitoring device is reading 0 for the combustible and H2S channels and 20.9 for the oxygen channel. - If the reading is not 0 on any of the channels, set the zero reading as described in the "Start Up" section on page 13, then continue this procedure. - 2.
+Assemble the calibration kit as described in the Calibration section of this manual.
 Use of a 4-gas cylinder is recommended so that all channels may be checked at once.